gradienthealth/pydicom-3/doc/guides/user/working_with_pixel_data.rst

 See :ref:`sphx_glr_auto_examples_image_processing_plot_downsize_image.py` for
 an example.

-:attr:`~pydicom.dataset.Dataset.pixel_array` can also be used to pass image data to graphics libraries for viewing.
+:attr:`~pydicom3.dataset.Dataset.pixel_array` can also be used to pass image data to graphics libraries for viewing.
 See :doc:`viewing_images` for details.